tsalik/kostas-tsalikis.com/content/posts/branch-by-abstraction.md

 The steps for BbA are:

 1. Add an abstraction over the current old implementation.
-2. Refactor so all the clients use the abstraction above instead the old implementation directly.
+2. Refactor so all the clients use the abstraction above instead of the old implementation directly.
 3. Add the new implementation under that abstraction and gradually delegate to the new implementation as needed.
 4. Once the old implementation is no longer used, the abstraction above can be deleted along with the code to be replaced.